VictorPato/2020-big-five-personality-test/README.md

 > **lat_appx_lots_of_err**    approximate latitude of user. determined by technical information, THIS IS NOT VERY ACCURATE.
 Read the article "How an internet mapping glitch turned a random Kansas farm into a digital hell" https://splinternews.com/how-an-internet-mapping-glitch-turned-a-random-kansas-f-1793856052 to learn about the perils of relying on this information
 > **long_appx_lots_of_err**   approximate longitude of user

+As the proyect was developed, we discovered that the data had a ton of missing values and incorrect values (i.e. negative times) that threw out our results.
+In consequence, we had to a proper clean up before using the data.

 # Methods

+First of all, data has to be cleaned up.
+Rows with missing values had to be removed as well as rows with values outside normal ranges.
+As this clean up job is relatively straightforward, and had to be run just a single time, a simple Python script proved enough to convert this data into what we would use onwards.
+This script can be found in *cleancsv.py*

+This cleaned up data was loaded into the Hadoop Distributed File System (HDFS) running in the course's server.
+From this point onward we use Apache Pig to query the data.
+This technology proved powerful enough and flexible enough to run all of the queries we wanted to do.
+The whole script can be found in *proyecto.pig*

 *Detail the methods used during the project.
 Provide an overview of the techniques/technologies used, why you used them and how you used them.
 Refer to the source-code delivered with the project.
 Describe any problems you encountered.*